 Other Ways to Stabilize Whipped Cream

-If you do not have cream of tartar on hand then try one of these other ways to stabilize whipped cream:
+If you do not have cream of tartar on hand, then try one of these other ways to stabilize whipped cream:

 Tip for the Fluffiest Whipped Cream

-Heavy cream should be very cold in order to produce the fluffiest whipped cream.
-To understand why we will take another trip to science class.
-When cream is cold the fat molecules are solid.
+When the cream is cold, the fat molecules become solid.
 The solid fat stays in place while the air is introduced to the cream, allowing the cream to expand.

-Pro Tip: In addition to keeping your heavy cream in the refrigerator until you are ready to whip it, you can also freeze your bowl and beaters for 20 minutes, which will help your cream stay cold as it is whipped.
+Pro Tip: In addition to keeping your heavy cream in the refrigerator until you are ready to whip it, you can freeze your bowl and beaters for 20 minutes, which will help your cream stay cold as it is whipped.

 Ways to Use Whipped Cream